MacLochlainns Weblog

 with 9 comments

-This is the blog of Michael McLaughlin, a veteran of Oracle technology since Oracle 6 and an Oracle ACE since 2009.
+This is the blog of Michael McLaughlin, a veteran of Oracle technology since Oracle 6 and an Oracle ACE since 2009 and Oracle ACE Pro since 2022.
 I’m the author of Oracle Database 12c PL/SQL Programming, Oracle Database 11g PL/SQL Programming, MySQL Workbench: Data Modeling & Development, and Oracle Database 11g & MySQL 5.6 Developer Handbook.
 I’m also the co-author of Oracle Database 11g PL/SQL Programming Workbook, Oracle Database 10g PL/SQL Programming and Expert Oracle PL/SQL.
 I’m also the author of Oracle Database 10g Express Edition PHP Web Programming and co-author of Oracle Database Ajax & PHP Web Application Development.

-michael821I teach database technology and systems analysis in the Computer Information Technology Department at BYU – Idaho.
+michael821I teach database technology and systems analysis in the Computer Science and Engineering Department at BYU – Idaho.
 I worked at Oracle Corporation for over eight years in consulting, development, and support.
 I’m the inventor of the ATOMS transaction architecture (U.S. Patents #7,206,805 and #7,290,056).
 The patents are assigned to Oracle Corporation.

 You can find out more about me by checking my LinkedIn Profile.
 It has all the usual material, like where I went to school, where I’ve worked, and some nice things folks said about my work.